dimyG/jekyll-theme-chirpy/_posts/2021-05-24-bitcoin-in-the-west.md

 Another point of concern is that bitcoin could speed up the dethroning of the dollar as the global reserve currency, reducing the power of western democracies.
 This though, can only happen if the dollar fails as a result of mismanagement.
-Using bitcoin as a small part of portfolios (since it is just supposed to be a hedge), shouldn’t greatly affect the trust on the dollar.
+Using bitcoin as a small part of an investment portfolio shouldn’t greatly affect the trust on the dollar.

-Bitcoin consumes of a lot of energy polluting the environment.
+Bitcoin consumes of a lot of energy.
 Indeed, the neutrality of the bitcoin network is secured by a consensus mechanism that is based on a huge number of computing nodes which consume a lot of energy.
 A lot of our modern day activities are energy hungry though.
 Take televisions for example.
 They collectively consume a lot of energy, but we don't condemn them because of that.
 We weigh in the benefits with the costs and decide that we want to use them.
 So the